-The Company's management is responsible for establishing and maintaining adequate internal control over financial reporting.
+The Company's management is responsible for establishing and maintaining adequate internal control over financial reporting ("ICFR").

-The Company's management assessed the effectiveness of the Company's internal control over financial reporting as at August 31, 2015.
-The Company's management used the Committee of Sponsoring Organizations of the Treadway Commission (COSO 2013) framework to evaluate the effectiveness of the Company's internal control over financial reporting.
-Based on management's assessment, the Company's internal control over financial reporting is effective as of August 31, 2015.
+The Company's management assessed the effectiveness of the Company's ICFR as at August 31, 2016.
+The Company's management used the Committee of Sponsoring Organizations of the Treadway Commission (COSO 2013) framework to evaluate the effectiveness of the Company's ICFR.
+Based on management's assessment, the Company's internal control over financial reporting is effective as of August 31, 2016.